eswan18/ethanswan.com/_posts/2020-11-08-discovery-fiction.md

 I recently discovered and binged the *Ben, Ben and Blue* podcast.
 The hosts all work in STEM education to some degree, and while that topic isn't explicitly the focus of the show, it comes up a lot.

-In one episode (I'll post the link if/when I find it), [Grant Sanderson](https://www.3blue1brown.com/about) (one of the hosts) talks about how it's tempting to teach new ideas by recapping the actual discovery of the concept as it happened.
+In one episode, [Grant Sanderson](https://www.3blue1brown.com/about) (one of the hosts) [talks about](https://www.benbenandblue.com/episodes/2017/10/20/bbb-6-whats-next-for-ben-eater) how it's tempting to teach new ideas by recapping the actual discovery of the concept as it happened.
 For example, I don't know the exact details of the creation of the internet, but you could imagine an explanation that walks through the journey of universities wanting some kind of decentralized communication protocol, and how that effort was funded by government money with the justification that it could be useful for national defense.
 Then introduce Tim Berners-Lee and HTTP, and then how that evolved to support more complexity.
 And throughout, pepper in the relevant innovations in security and compression as they happened chronologically.